As a community we will embrace diversity as an integral and vital part of everyday life and a cornerstone of the value of our university

 Dr. J.P.
 Laurenceau, Department of Psychology

-Dr. Charlie Riordan, Vice Provost for Graduate and Professional Studies; Department of Chemistry and Biochemistry
+Dr. James Richards, Vice Provost for Graduate and Professional Education; Department of Kinesiology & Applied Physiology

 Dr. David Wilson, Political Science and International Relations